cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 Time-to-live records need to be increases if the UserRecords could not inserted into stream in time.

+Streaming data can directy be delivered into ElasticSearch Domain.

+The transformation failures and delivery failures are loaded into processing-failed and errors folders in same S3 bucket.

+**KPL User Record** - KPL user record is a blob of data that has meaning to the user. (ex: UI event on a website or a log entry from a web server)

+`KPL user record != Kinesis Data stream record`

 ### Kinesis Connector Library

 Helps java developers integrate Kinesis Streams with other AWS services.